ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 Notice that the EncodeVideo Step differs from the BlenderRender Step in that it includes the definition of the Step's [dependencies](2023-09-Template-Schemas#32-stepdependency).
-This ensures that when you submit the Job to a compute cluster to run that the `BlenderRender` Step will run successfully to completion before the `EncodeVideo` Step is run.
+This ensures that when you submit the Job to a compute cluster to run that the `BlenderRender` Step will run successfully to completion before the `EncodeVideo` Step is started.

-As a final note, if your shell scripts in your actual Jobs are large then you may prefer to host them on a shared network fileshare instead of embedding them directly within a Job Template.
+If your shell scripts in your actual Jobs are large then you may prefer to host them on a shared network fileshare instead of embedding them directly within a Job Template.
 If you do so, then to avoid a potential command-injection attack on your
 Jobs we remind you to ensure that no unauthorized users (including any running Job on the cluster) can possibly overwrite your scripts.

 ### 2.2.2.
 Parameterizing the template

-At this point you have a Job Template that has a specific scene file and frame range hard-coded into it.
+At this point you have a Job Template that has hard-coded values for the scene file and frame range.
 You can make this more general by adding [Job Parameters](2023-09-Template-Schemas#2-jobparameterdefinition) to the template to allow changing things like the scene file, frame range, and output locations when using the template to create a job.